artemis-nerds/node-asbs-lcd/README.md

 ## Requirements

 * A computer with an i2c interface in easy reach (a Raspberry Pi is a very good choice)
+* NodeJS >= v0.10.x, NPM, GIT.
 * A 16x2 LCD display with a 1602 microcontroller provinding the i2c interface
 * Having read the documentation about how to enable i2c in a Raspberry Pi
 * Being aware that a mistake in connecting the i2c devices can result in damage to your hardware if you are not careful
 * Knowing how to detect the i2c bus and the device address of an i2c device

 ## Installation

 Clone the repo and `npm install`.
 In a low power computer, the whole process can take around 15 minutes.

+Make sure you're not using outdated (v0.6.x) versions of NodeJS, which are default in some old RaspPi images.

 ## Running